rhicspin/cnipol/README.md

 <file_name> file in $CNIPOL_DATA_DIR and creates an output directory <meas_id>
 in $CNIPOL_RESULTS_DIR.
-Typically, the output directory contains a ROOT file with a predefined set of histograms, a log file (stdoe.log) with the entire output of the program, a file in PHP format with information about the measurement and results to display on the web, and a file with calibration results.
+Typically, the output directory contains a ROOT file with a predefined set of histograms, a log file (stdoe.log) with the entire output of the program, a file in PHP with information about the measurement and results to display on the web, and a file with calibration results.

 To analyze an alpha or pulser measurement use the --alpha option: